“The Way of the Empty Hand.”

-The Okinawan tonfa is one of the most recognizable weapons used in Kobudo.
+The Okinawan tonfa weapon is one of the most recognizable weapons used in Kobudo.
 Let’s learn more about this traditional martial arts weapon here!

 Table of Contents

-What Is Tonfa?
+What is a Tonfa?

 The tonfa is a stick traditionally made from strong red or white oak.
 It measures between 15 and 20 inches long with a perpendicular handle sticking out about ⅓ of the way down the shaft.
 The tonfa is meant to be used in pairs.

-A main idea of the tonfa is to serve as reinforcement of the user’s arms.
+The main idea of the tonfa is to serve as reinforcement of the user’s arms.
 The long side of the weapon runs down the user’s forearm and, if properly sized, should extend about an inch or two past the elbow.

 In this position, the tonfa reinforces the user’s arm and allows them to block attacks even from weapons such as the bo staff.
 The ends can also be used to reinforce the fists while striking, or for stabbing.